 The estimated tonnages and grades in the Mineral Resource estimates for the Terronera Project include Mineral Reserves and have not been adjusted for mining recovery and dilution.
-Additionally, silver and gold metal estimates presented in the Mineral Resource tables have not been adjusted for metallurgical recoveries.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.